 A similar example as stated above is the purchase of a laptop.
 The finance team will be able to review and confirm if it falls within their allocated budget while the team leader and the operations team can choose to approve it if it is essential for an employee to deliver his/her best performance.

 Accumulating All Stages into a Unified Decision

-The power of using a workflow automation software will be evident when handling parallel decision making on different levels throughout the organization.
+The power of using workflow automation software will be evident when handling parallel decision-making on different levels throughout the organization.

 Irrespective of the employees working in different shifts, possibly in different cities, and when there is a need to collaborate with one another, it helps unify the different aspects of parallel processing.

-Besides, it saves a lot of time spent in approvals which is inevitable in paper-based processing.
+Besides, it saves a lot of time spent on approvals which is inevitable in paper-based processing.

 Creating Conditional Approval